 In addition to seeking guidance from the Holy Spirit, Gibson advises people to seek wise counsel as well.

-Gibson says, “Great leaders always ask for help.
+Gibson says, “Great leaders always ask for .
 It’s very biblical.
 We look for great advisors.
 As a leader, you have to be prepared to make a decision when you have contrary advice.
-Every time I’ve asked for help and found the right helper, it’s been outstanding.”
+Every time I’ve asked for and found the right er, it’s been outstanding.”

 John W. Gibson, Jr. is chairman of Energy Technology with Tudor, Pickering, Holt & Co.
 He has served in numbers leadership roles including president and CEO at Landmark Graphics, Paradigm Geophysical, Tervita and Halliburton.
 He has served as a distinguished lecturer on ethics, and recently completed a book on ethical leadership.
 He has served in many volunteer capacities.